GnarlyMshtep/personalWebsite/README.md

 # personalWebsite
-My academic-oriented personal site.
+My (academic-oriented) personal site.

-The compilation of the Computer Modern font used for this site can be found [comp](https://www.checkmyworking.com/cm-web-fonts/), thanks Andrey V. Panov for the compliation and Prof. Knuth for the orginal development!
+This website uses a compilation of Donald Knuth's the Computer Modern font which was created by Andrey V. Panov.
+It can be found [here](https://www.checkmyworking.com/cm-web-fonts/).